 Beyond the glitz and glamour, what is really important isn’t the smartphone’s bezel-less display, diamond-cut design, or curved edges.
 A smartphone can still perform its tasks if it does not come with a 6-inch AMOLED display.

 However, what it cannot do without are its processor and compatible Ram Size in smartphones.
 You can get a phone with 1GB RAM and a low-end processor.
 However, that phone is as good as a basic mobile phone, as it does not have enough “brains” to be smart.
 A smartphone’s processor is its heart, while the RAM is its central nervous system.

 One cannot function optimally without the other.
 You can have the best-in-class processor, but without a good Ram Size in smartphones, it still won’t perform up to its potential.
 The same can be said about higher RAM size and a low-end processor.

 So while choosing a new smartphone, what should you prioritize?
 Let’s take a look at how you can choose the best smartphone while considering the RAM and the processor.

 Table of Contents

 What is the ideal RAM size?

-For the smartphone to be able to retrieve these apps and keep them loaded in the background, we need to have at least a mobiles.
-If we use heavy apps that eat a sizable chunk of our memory, then we require a 6GB – 8GB RAM smartphone.
+For the smartphone to be able to retrieve these apps and keep them loaded in the background, we need to have at least a mobile.
+If we use heavy apps that eat a sizable chunk of our memory, then we require a 6GB – 8GB Ram Size in smartphones.
 This is why premium models that come with 12GB RAM let you do virtually anything on the smartphone, without the device lagging or running out of memory.